-is one of Larimer County's greatest hazards.
+Wildfire is one of Larimer County's greatest hazards.
 For most of our history, Larimer County's largest wildfires usually encompassed two to three thousand acres.
 However, in the year 2000, the situation changed with the Bobcat Fire at 10,665 acres.
-Then in 2002, the Big Elk Fire burned more than 4,000 and threatened the Town of Estes Park.
+Then in 2002, the Big Elk Fire burned more than 4,000 acres and threatened the Town of Estes Park.
 In 2004, the Picnic Rock Fire burned nearly 9,000 acres.
 In 2012, Larimer County experienced its most destructive fire season on record with the Woodland Heights Wildfire burning down 22 houses and two outbuildings near Estes Park, and the High Park Wildfire, which burned 87,250 acres and destroyed more than 259 homes.
 The High Park Wildfire was the most destructive fire in Colorado history, in terms of the number of homes it burned, until it was surpassed by the Waldo Canyon Wildfire in El Paso County in that same year.

 In 2020, Larimer County also experienced what would become the largest wildfire in Colorado State history, the Cameron Peak Wildfire.
 This fire ignited on August 13, 2020, and was not considered 100% contained until almost 4 months later on December 2, 2020, and was finally deemed controlled on January 12, 2021.
 This fire had a significant impact on our communities, prompting evacuations for almost all of the communities of western Larimer County, including Estes Park when a separate fire, the East Troublesome Fire, crossed into Larimer County from Grand County.
-In total, the Cameron Peak Wildfire burned 208,913 acres and destroyed 469 structures (224 of these being residential structures).